-I ran across that quote in not some religious tract but in a journal on international affairs, constantly contributed to by people like Henry Kissinger.
+I ran across that quote in not some religious tract but in a journal on international affairs, constantly contributed to by people like Thatcher, Henry Kissinger, people like that.
 Interesting place to find that scripture, brethren.
 Declinism among an encouraged people, a people with spirit, fosters passion, it instills an intensity of commitment.
-Let's work to arrest the decline.
+"Let's work to arrest the decline."

 Margaret Thatcher recognized that, by the way, when she criticized Fukuyama's end-of-history theory on the grounds, "that it would make people complacent because they would believe that it was inevitable."
-In fact a number of people in the world do recognize endism's dangers, and here's what I consider to be the most salient analysis to that danger.
+In fact a number of people in the world do recognize endism's dangers, and here is what I consider to be the most salient analysis to that danger.
 This writer writes this way:

 [Endism] tends to ignore the weakness and the irrationality of human nature.
 Endist arguments tend to assume that because it would be rational for human beings to focus on their economic well-being, that they will act that way, and therefore they will not engage in wars that do not meet the test of cost-benefit analysis or in ideological conflicts that have much ado about nothing.
 Human beings are at times rational, generous, creative, and wise, but they are often also stupid, selfish, cruel and sinful.

-Brethren, this author is not a religious person as you will see in a minute.
-His audience by the way is not a few thousand people who listen to short-wave radio at 2:00 AM Eastern Standard Time.
+Brethren, this author is not a religious person, as you will see in a minute.
+His audience, by the way, is not a few thousand people who listen to short-wave radio at 2:00 AM Eastern Standard Time.
 He continues:

 The struggle began with the eating of the forbidden fruit and is rooted in human nature.

-This author is also not the teacher or professor of ethics or of religion at Podunk Christian College in Western Nebraska.
+This author is also not the teacher or professor of ethics or of religion at "Podunk Christian College" in western Nebraska.
 He continues:

 To build our life on the premise that bad things are now just inevitably coming to an end is to walk the road of disaster.
-And that's so because progressivism, teaching as it does this inevitable advancement, naturally leads one to just take it easy.
+And that is so because progressivism, teaching as it does this inevitable advancement, naturally leads one to just take it easy.
 It leads us to relaxed complacency.
 The idea that the world's social and political ethos is naturally evolving to some higher state, toward some new and better order is a danger for any child of God.
 We must not buy that way of thinking!
 It invites a nonchalance, an apathy, that can only lead to disaster.

 Now much to the credit of God's people, to the people in this room that I talk to all the time, I detect a whole lot of declinism when you speak.
 I hear it in sermonettes.
 I hear it in conversations before and after services.
 We express it in all kinds of ways, idiosyncratic versions because we all express it slightly differently.
 But here is our version of declinist thought in quotes.
 This is kind of a composite.
 "Look at the world's condition today.
 Look at prophecy.
-It's clear that things are bad and it's clear that things are getting worse."
-(We heard a little bit about it this morning from Mr. Smith.)
-"We need to make sure that we are ready, to prepare for God's purposes.
+It's clear that things are bad and it's clear that things are getting worse.
+We need to make sure that we are ready, to prepare for God's purposes.
 We can't put it off any longer."

-For example, have some of us gradually come to put God on a back-burner, assuming a "Why bother?" stance for one of our most important tasks.
-Again, Greg mentioned it this morning, of building a relationship with Him.
-Or again we could ask, Why seek to overcome when everything, everyone in human nature itself must by the very process of nature get better and better?
+For example, have some of us gradually come to put God on a back-burner, assuming a "Why bother?" stance for one of our most important tasks of building a relationship with Him.
+Or again we could ask, "Why seek to overcome when everything, everyone in human nature itself must by the very process of nature get better and better?
 Why worry about my desperately wicked heart?
-It's getting less desperate with every beat.
+It's getting less desperate with every beat."

-Now I understand that stating the issue in those terms may appear over simplistic to some, overblown to others, but, brethren, we must never, never, I believe absolutely never underestimate the power of the evolutionary, the progressivist, the endist mindset in our culture.
+Now I understand that stating the issue in those terms may appear overly simplistic to some, overblown to others, but, brethren, we must never, never, I believe absolutely never underestimate the power of the evolutionary, the progressivist, the endist mindset in our culture.
 It is deeply entrenched in business, in technology, in education.
 It is ubiquitous, and that pervasive consciousness can gradually turn our zeal into nonchalance.
 Ever so gradually it can change our top priorities away from God.

-I think it was the English poet, (maybe Dr. Maas afterwards will tell me if I'm wrong) William Wordsworth wrote, The World is Too Much With Us and indeed it can be that way.
+I think it was the English poet (maybe Dr. Maas afterwards will tell me if I'm wrong) William Wordsworth wrote, The World is Too Much With Us, and indeed it can be that way.
 You know John has been speaking about "the voice" and the world has a voice too brethren.
 It has its siren call and it can fill our consciousness.
 It can overwhelm us just like Mr. Boyer's trumpet fills this room.
-And that's the same thing that the world can do with its voice.
+And that is the same thing that the world can do with its voice.
 It is loud.
 It is subtle.
 And it is everywhere.
 And we pretty soon could come to fall for the common lie and say, "Take it easy.
 Enjoy life.
-Spend the time and the bucks to get the big cars, to buy the big homes, to enjoy the nightlife, to eat, drink and be merry.
+Spend the time and the bucks to get the big cars, to buy the big homes, to enjoy the nightlife, to eat, drink, and be merry.
 Why not?
 Everything is fine.
 Everything is getting better."

 We must not think that way, brethren.
 We must not think that it is the inevitable course of things.
 But, profoundly aware of the threat of progressivist thinking to us as God's people, a people who simply cannot afford to be complacent about God, a people who should be intensely committed to preparing for Christ's return, we must shun the progressivist lie with all that is in us, never believing it, never living it.

 God is clear.
 The cosmos, all of the present evil world that we now experience, will perish and with it the miasmal zeitgeist of godless progressivism which you and your children inhale every single day.
 The cosmos in not in a state of inevitable evolution.
 It will not progress to utopia ending up there because of either the work of blind genetics or man's intelligence.
-That isn't going to happen.
+That is not going to happen.

 What remains is just this.
-It doesn't matter what we say.
+It does not matter what we say.
 It matters what we do and how we live.
-If we practice our life by the belief that all bad things are certainly going to end through natural agencies, through natural cause and effect mechanisms, whether those mechanisms are genetic or intelligent, that is to say, if we believe that bad things will end through natural agency rather than through the purposeful direction of God's energy through His own Spirit, if we believe that way we will die and vanish away like smoke.
+If we practice our life by the belief that all bad things are certainly going to end through natural agencies, through natural cause and effect mechanisms, whether those mechanisms are genetic or intelligent, that is to say, if we believe that bad things will end through natural agency rather than through the purposeful direction of God's energy through His own Spirit, if we believe that way, we will die and vanish away like smoke.

 I spent a little time this morning debunking Francis Fukuyama's thoughts about the end of history.
 But in all fairness to him he has written some wonderful documents.
 He produced an article on the role of women in today's politics and he made some very cogent statements.
 I think that many of us in this room would agree with what he said.

 In history there is not final solutions.
 So long as human beings exist, there is no exit from their traumas of history.

 For instance, we know that we are the firstfruits.
 We know what that means.
 We know that we shall be the first to administer God's government, His give way of life.
-No, it's not going to be Western liberal democracy.
+No, it is not going to be Western liberal democracy.
 But we as kings will administer His way of life in a civilization that will become the world's greatest civilization, the civilization that will be greater than anything that has ever been formed on this planet, the millennial civilization.
 That will be universalized, not Western liberal democracy, and it will be God who does it.

 We all know that that government in its spiritual sense is going to be never-ending.
-It's not going to end.
+It is not going to end.
 And using a more conventional definition of history as a sequence of events, we know that we as God's firstfruits stand at the threshold, at the beginning, not at the end of history, not at all.

 Satan has counterfeited the truth that we can grow, or that we can progress, empowered by God's Spirit.
-That's a true thing.
+That is a true thing.
 But Satan, you see, has counterfeited that idea of a God-organized, God-energized growth.
 He has counterfeited it with a lie that progress is automatic, is inevitable, is sure and certain as tomorrow's sunrise.

-Satan is the founder of the false doctrines of evolutionism, progressivism, and endism.
+Satan, is the founder of the false doctrines of evolutionism, progressivism, and endism.
 He tells us to have no fear, to take it easy.
-We'll eventually get there no matter how we conduct our lives.
-We'll get there.
-It's inevitable.
+We will eventually get there no matter how we conduct our lives.
+We will get there.
+It is inevitable.

 Living that way destroys the energy.
 It destroys the intensity.
 It destroys the zeal.
 It destroys the fervor.
 It destroys the passion and it destroys the commitment—all of these things that we must have toward God and toward God's way of life as we serve and work with Him in partnership to grow.
-Replacing complacency with an active, with a doing faith, a faith in God will ensure that we will work with Him as partners as He energizes us through His Spirit to grow into His image.
+Replacing complacency with an active, with a doing faith, a faith in God, will ensure that we will work with Him as partners as He energizes us through His Spirit to grow into His image.